Irritable Bowel Syndrome (IBS) Specialist Melbourne

 Prognosis of IBS (Grahani)

 According to Ayurveda, IBS is curable in children, difficult to treat in middle age, and incurable in older patients..

 Ayurvedic Management of Irritable Bowel Syndrome (IBS)

 The digestive fire is greatly affected in this condition.
-Hence, the first step of treatment is regulation of the digestive fire and elimination of the undigested toxins.
+Hence, the first step of treatment, as suggested by IBS specialists, is regulation of the digestive fire and elimination of the undigested toxins.
 The treatment for indigestion is done by fasting, administration of digestive and carminative formulations etc… When the toxins are profound, it first has to be eliminated through detoxitification.
 In Ayurveda, detoxification or removal of Ama is done through the Panchakarma therapies of Vamana (medicated emesis) and Virechana (medicated purgation).These procedures along with internal medicines give remarkable results in this condition.
 When IBS is stress induced, Shirodhara, is very useful.
 With the right diet and lifestyle and with regular practice of Yoga and Pranayama, one can effectively manage the disease.